 - Available with SUSE Linux Enterprise Desktop 10.1 (which is pretty dated now), Windows Vista Home or Business

 The Dell Mini 9 comes with 0.3 or 1.3 MP webcam, I chose 1.3 on mine (bigger is better right?), but as I’d read elsewhere that it would, the machine struggled to keep up with the webcam and the screen representation was blurry.
 I don’t know if this is a Linux driver issue or a CPU issue.
 The mouse buttons on the Mininote are on either side of the mouse pad, like the Acer Aspire One.
 I thought this might be horrible but it’s actually quite comfortable.

 It turns out they didn’t have any more in stock in the store I was in, so I drove over to the one in the next town to get one and came home with my new toy.
 I bought the SLED version.
 First thing I noted was that the battery is completely discharged.
-I had to put it on the charger before it would do anything which put paid to playing with it in the car while I waited for Jenny to increase her collection of denims, or shoes or whatever it was this week.
+I had to put it on the charger before it would do anything which put paid to playing with it in the car.
 On boot up I went through a pretty detailed OEM setup, which asked some questions I couldn’t answer without a network connection, something about registering for updates.

 On completion, I rebooted and got a SLED GDM login screen, logged in and got the Gnome desktop, with the SLED slab menu and single desktop panel.
 While it was attactive, being an Ubuntu user it was completely alien to me, so I completely re-laid out my desktop, adding an extra panel, moving the applets around and added the Gnome default menu.
 While doing so, my first thoughts formed: